leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 [GPT-3](https://arxiv.org/pdf/2005.14165.pdf "GPT") was created by [OpenAI](https://openai.com/about/ "Open"), a company trying to "make sure artificial general intelligence benefits all of humanity," i.e. the robots don't kill us all.

-GPT-3 is a general language model, meaning it takes some words as input, and produces more words as output.
-Think of it as an amazing [autocomplete function](https://en.wikipedia.org/wiki/Autocomplete#:~:text=Autocomplete%2C%20or%20word%20completion%2C%20is,to%20accept%20one%20of%20several. "auto").
-Because it's a general model, it can solve many different types of tasks.
+GPT-3 is a general language model, meaning it takes some words as input, and produces more words as output. **Think of it as an amazing [autocomplete function](https://en.wikipedia.org/wiki/Autocomplete#:~:text=Autocomplete%2C%20or%20word%20completion%2C%20is,to%20accept%20one%20of%20several. "auto").** Because it's a general model, it can solve many different types of tasks.
 You could ask it to write a paragraph about unicorns, translate a sentence, generate programming code, or more.

 This is nifty since you'd normally expect an algorithm to only do what it was trained for.
-You don't type numbers into excel and look for it to tell you a story.
-For a long time now, we've expected programs to do as they've been told, with "low creativity."
+You don't type into excel and look for it to tell you a poem.
+For a long time now, we've expected programs to do as they've been told, with poor ability to do tasks they were not designed for.

 Since it's a general model, you'd also think GPT-3 would be worse at a task than models specialised for that task e.g. when comparing GPT's translation results vs an algorithm only focused on doing translation, GPT won't be as good.

 Surprisingly and impressively, that's not always the case.
 Below is the table from the [GPT paper](https://arxiv.org/pdf/2005.14165.pdf "GPT") with the results of a translation test.
 For simplicity, we can just compare the first line representing a "State Of The Art" model against the last line representing the best performing GPT model \[2\].
 A higher number is better here.
-We can see that for some of the translation tasks (particularly for translation *to* english), GPT is as good, if not better than State Of The Art models.
+We can see that for some of the translation tasks (particularly for translation *to* english), **GPT is as good, if not better than State Of The Art models.**

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/GPT/GPT preamble 1.png)